sygrok/Pokedex/README.md

 Once the application is running, you can perform the following actions:

--Add Pokemons and categories.
+1. Add Pokemons and categories.
--Filter Pokemons by category or typing their name.
+2. Filter Pokemons by category or typing their name.
+3. Click details to see other options.
--Customize a Pokemon by using update method.
+4. Customize a Pokemon by using update method.
--Delete a category or a Pokemon
+5. Delete a category or a Pokemon

 ## Contributing